Are you confused about whether you should pay estimated tax payments?

 Who Shouldn’t Pay Estimated Tax Payments?

-- Your prior tax year covered a 12-month period and you had no tax liability.
+- Your prior tax year covered 12 months, and you had no tax liability.
 Also, you were a U.S. citizen or resident for the whole year.

-- You filed a tax return and didn’t owe any tax or paid at least 90% of the tax due prior to filing your tax return.
+- You filed a tax return and didn’t owe any tax or paid at least 90% of the tax due before filing your tax return.

 How Do You Submit Estimated Tax Payments to the IRS?

-IRS estimated tax payments are paid four times per year which occurs about 2 weeks after each quarter ends.
-For 2019, the payment due dates are April 15, June 17, September 16, 2019, and January 15, 2020.
+IRS estimated tax payments are paid four times per year, which occurs about two weeks after each quarter ends.
+For 2020, the payment due dates are April 15, June 15, September 15, and January 15, 2021.
 If you overpay, you can get a refund or apply the overpayment to future estimated tax payments.

 You can make estimated payments to the IRS using any of the following methods: